Sakura-Oku/toom4_inconplete_ntt/README.md

-# Explicit Cost Analysis of Toom–Cook Multiplication for Incomplete NTT
+# Explicit Cost Analysis of Toom–4 Multiplication for Incomplete NTT

 This repository contains the reference implementation for the paper: